Night Markets are definitely one of the best things about Bangkok.

 Patpong Night Market

-It's worth having a look if you got some spare time and if you want to buy some cheap knock-off brands
+It's worth having a look if you have some spare time and if you want to buy some cheap knock-off brands

 Note that the night market is in the middle of a pedestrian street, it's not as big as other markets on that list and doesn't offer any food or drinks.

-Not the most family-friendly place you'll find in Bangkok.
+It's not the most family-friendly place you'll find in Bangkok.

-Even though it's not unusual to see families going up and down the street with their kids looking at pole bars (go figure 🙃).
+Even though it's not unusual to see families going up and down the street with their kids looking at pole bars (go figure ).